Women's World Cup qualifier: Northern Ireland v Netherlands

 -

-Northern Ireland team boss Alfie Wylie says their target is to be competitive against European champions Netherlands in Friday's World Cup qualifier.
+Northern Ireland boss Alfie Wylie says the target is to be competitive against European champions the Netherlands in Friday's World Cup qualifier.

 The visitors are unbeaten in Group Three with 13 points out of 15 while Northern Ireland have last four of their five qualifying matches.